zzzzzzzzzzzzzzzzz

 Meanwhile, on LinkedIn…

-The day you actually have something valuable to say, nobody listens.
-Because you’ve already bored even the algorithm
+By the time you finally have something valuable to share on LinkedIn, nobody’s listening, because you’ve already bored the algorithm to death

-From there (and a bit of hate towards social media, why lie), came the connection: everyone saying the same thing on LinkedIn, inflating the bubble (myself included), until it pops.
+From there (and a bit of hate towards social media, let’s be honest), came the connection: everyone saying the same thing on LinkedIn, inflating the bubble (myself included), until it pops.
 And when it pops, nothing is the same.
 And then I remembered my 111 bubblegum girls.
-What seemed like a waste of time ended up being the main visual piece behind POP.
+What seemed like a waste of time ended up being the main visual piece behind POP ✨.

-AI is not magic: it’s trial and error (and lots of outtakes)
+AI is iteration, it’s trial, it's error and lots of outtakes

 Once I nailed the bubble, I moved on to the script and audio.
 I worked the script with ChatGPT to shape the narration.
 With version 4—not the standard one, the more creative brainstorming-friendly one (don’t ask me which exactly, because it no longer exists).
 For audio I used ElevenLabs with the voice Ivanna – Girl Next Door, which sounds very natural, not like an ad or a podcast host.
 Though again, it took some tests, because you don’t get the voice you want on the first try.